rajkumarvenkatasamy/fiscal-calendar/README.md

 * FiscalHalfYear
 * FiscalYear

-based on the level of the time period which needs to be dealt of.
+based on the level of the time period which needs to be dealt with.

 **For instance:** Given the starting month of Fiscal Calendar as April and you wanted to know the Fiscal day of year for the given date "2020-07-04", you can use *"FiscalDate"* class by intantiating it and call the method *"getFiscalDayOfYear"*